kueihua100/Docs/audio/Audio_Volume_Adjustment.md

       -> Threads.cpp:: AudioFlinger::PlaybackThread::setStreamVolume()
         mStreamTypes[stream].volume = value;
+        //note: value is AMP value, from 0.x ~ 1.0.
         broadcast_l();
+        //note: to signal the wait at AudioFlinger::PlaybackThread::threadLoop() and starting prepareTracks_l()
+        //to process volume.

 ### [note 4] there are 4 cases for setVolume:
     [CASE 1] Mixer Thread